douglashellowell/react-element-cloner/notes.md

 ---

-In this example we're going to pass a new `flower` prop to each child
+In this example we're going to create a `FlowerList` component that passes a new `flower` prop to each of its children 🌻

 Before we go any further we need to ensure that `children` is an array - even if one child is passed.